 - Being chosen as one of 35 Pennsylvania attorneys selected by The Legal Intelligencer and Pennsylvania Law Weekly as a “2007 Lawyer on the Fast Track,” an honor recognizing the future leaders of Pennsylvania’s legal community;

-Michael is immediate past-Chair of the Family Law Section of the Pennsylvania Bar Association, a member of its Executive Committee and Council (the governing bodies of the Section), and is a former chair and member of its Procedural Rules Committee, Legislative Committee, and Program Committee.
+Michael is a former Chair of the Family Law Section of the Pennsylvania Bar Association, and a former chair and member of its Procedural Rules Committee, Legislative Committee, and Program Committee.
 Michael is a former Chair of the Family Law Section of the Philadelphia Bar Association and the current co-chair of its Custody Committee.
 Michael currently serves as Vice President Of Pennsylvania Chapter Of the American Academy Of Matrimonial Lawyers after his position as Secretary of the chapter, where he is also a member of its Board of Managers (the governing body).
 Michael also serves as chair of Obermayer’s Pro Bono Committee.

 In civic life, Michael is a member of the Advisory Board for the Volunteers for the Indigent Program.
 He also coaches his son’s travel soccer team.